Australian-Text-Analytics-Platform/atap-corpus-loader/DOCS.md

 The relevant corpus object will be passed as an argument for the BUILD and RENAME events.

 Params
-- event_type: EventType - an enum with the possible values: LOAD, UNLOAD, BUILD, RENAME, DELETE
+- event_type: EventType or str - an enum with the possible values: LOAD, UNLOAD, BUILD, RENAME, DELETE.
+String equivalents also accepted
 - callback: Callable - the function to call when the event occurs
 - first: bool - whether to insert the callback at the start of the callback chain for this event type.
 False by default